OSADA TEA's Commitment to Organics

 "What you can do with OSADA TEA ..."

-After repeating trial and error, the organic cultivation technology was solidified, and all the members of the Sunagawa Tea Cooperative Association were called on, and from the spring of 2001, all the members will switch to organic farming.
+After repeated trial and error, a concrete system for organic cultivation technology was solidified, and all the members of the Sunagawa Tea Cooperative Association were called on to join; from the spring of 2001, all the members started the switch to organic farming, and our efforts further solidifed.

-The following year, the tea plantation of the Sunagawa Joint Tea Making Association in Haruno Town was certified as JAS, and since then, its reputation has become known far away in big cities and overseas, and its quality has been highly evaluated.
+The following year, the tea plantation of the Sunagawa Joint Tea Making Association in Haruno Town was certified as JAS, and since then, its reputation has become known far away in larger citiesaround Japan and overseas, its quality aslo being highly evaluated.

 Blessed with abundant nature and people, please enjoy the safe and delicious organic tea that has been accumulated over many years and experience.